EEESlab/mobilenet_v1_stm32_cmsis_nn/README.md

 ## Asymmetric UINT8 CMSIS-NN support
 To limit the classification error introduced by the quantization this mobilenet implementation uses an extended [CMSIS-NN](https://github.com/EEESlab/CMSIS_NN-INTQ) that support an aymmetric quantization methodology mapped on UINT8 datatypes.
+You find additional information on this [article](https://medium.com/@manuele.rusci/running-mobilenet-on-stm32-mcus-at-the-edge-e217db934f83).

+## Howto import a Tensorflow model
+Shortly will be release a Python script for the import of pre-trained Tensorflow models.

 ## Getting-Started on STM Workbench
 + Get a STMicroelectronics [NUCLEO STM32H743ZI](https://www.st.com/en/evaluation-tools/nucleo-h743zi.html)